 - Ingenuity, which he defines as “thinking anew”

 You can easily see how these three requirements easily translate to any type of work.
-If you’re into continuous improvement or lean, this is probably right up your alley, for example.
+If you’re a lifelong learner who has learned to learn, this probably rings true to you.

 If you want a thought-provoking read that may well give you some tools to improve your own workplace, it’s worth checking this book out.
 You’ll get some interesting perspective into the world of medicine, for sure.
 But in addition, you’ll get to spend time with an honest, self-critical, and insightful mind.
 Plus, Gawande’s a wonderful writer (a reviewer included in the blurbs on the first pages, himself a famous writer, says that “If I practiced medicine one-tenth as well as Gawande writes, I would seriously consider opening a little medical practice on the side”).